-One breakfast company (one of the nation’s largest) manufacturers and co-packagers for retail grocers, food service distributors, schools, and hospitals.
-Employees are on a mission to bake the finest quality breakfast goods in the U.S. Consistently delivering high-quality and great-tasting products is their obsession.
+One breakfast company (one of the nation’s largest) is a food manufacturer that co-packagers for retail grocers, food service distributors, schools, and hospitals.
+Employees there are on a mission to bake the finest quality breakfast goods in the country.
+Consistently delivering high-quality and great-tasting products is their obsession.

-In 2016, this food company turned to Palmetto Compressors – a Lane Supply Company (Palmetto) for maintenance help.
-To ensure food-grade freshness, employees wanted to ensure their compressed air system was dependable, operating effectively and efficiently.
+In 2016, this food company turned to Elevated Industrial Solutions, formerly Palmetto Compressors, for maintenance help.
+To ensure food-grade freshness, employees wanted to ensure their compressed air system was dependable, as well as operating effectively and efficiently.

-It’s a good thing the company turned to Palmetto.
+It’s a good thing the company turned to Elevated.

-During the on-site visit, the Elevated Industrial Solutions (formerly Palmetto Compressors) team identified multiple opportunities for improvement.
-The food company’s air compressors were older, and the compressors were housed in a makeshift outdoor environment.
+During the on-site visit, the Elevated team identified multiple opportunities for improvement.
+The food company’s air compressors were older, and the equipment was housed in a makeshift outdoor environment.
 Suspecting air efficiency issues, Elevated employees recommended an in-depth Air Demand Analysis (ADA) and reviewed the entire compressed air system.

 The team got confirmation that the food company needed to make upgrades.
 The air compressor technicians recommended a partnership with a local electric provider – Duke Energy – that would save $17,000 dollars in energy rebates.
 Using that rebate, the food company was able to purchase another compressor for redundancy, ensuring the facility would never stop churning out tasty waffles and pancakes.